Due Diligence Guidelines: Demolition of Facilities

 This guideline is applicable for all proposed demolition and removal of facilities, including demolition by public works contract and institution personnel.
 Also included is the transfer and relocation of facilities from Board of Regents real property.
 After approval of a demolition by the Board of Regents, an Executive Order from the Governor must be obtained by the Board of Regents before the demolition can take place.

-Request from President to Vice Chancellor for Facilities for facility demolition that includes all of the following as attachments:
+Request from President to Vice Chancellor for Real Estate and Facilities for facility demolition that includes all of the following as attachments:

 A. Building name and facility inventory number